tsmatz/azureml-tutorial/Readme.md

 - Create "Data Science Virtual Machine (DSVM) on Ubuntu" resource in [Azure Portal](https://portal.azure.com/).<br>
   In DSVM, Conda (Anaconda) has already installed and configured, but you can also build your own environment from scratch.
 (DSVM also includes Azure ML CLI.)

 - Create conda virtual environment and activate (enter into) this environment as follows.
-(Here I named "myenv" as follows.)
+(Here I named "myenv" as follows.)<br>
+TensorFlow 1.x needs Python version 3.6.
+(You cannot use Python 3.7 or later.)

 ```
 conda create -n myenv -y Python=3.6